Jeff Bauman: Early life

 Jeff Bauman was born on January 2, 1986, and is the son of Jeff Bauman, Sr. and Patty Bauman.
 Jeff Bauman married Erin Hurley in 2014.
 The couple have a daughter, who was born on July 13, 2014.
 They later divorced.
 He worked in the service deli at Costco for three years before the bombing; he returned to his job a year after the blast in June 2014.

 Bombing

 Jeff Bauman had been waiting at the finish line of the 2013 Boston Marathon, cheering for Hurley who was participating in the marathon, with Hurley's two roommates.
 She was a mile away from the finish when the bombs went off.
 Carlos Arredondo, who was handing out American flags to the runners, quickly jumped over a fence to reach the blast site.
-The blast-caused fire in Bauman's shirt was beaten out by Arredondo.
+Bauman's shirt caught fire from the blast and was beaten out by Arredondo.
 He stayed with Bauman and helped carry him to the ambulance.
 The famous photograph of Carlos Arredondo in a cowboy hat, helping Bauman was taken by Charles Krupa of the Associated Press during this time.